Linear-Time Recognition of Double-Threshold Graphs: Abstract

 \section{Abstract}

 A graph $G = (V,E)$ is a \emph{double-threshold graph} if there exist a vertex-weight function $w \colon V \to \R$ and two real numbers $\lb, \ub \in \R$ such that $uv \in E$ if and only if $\lb \le \wei(u) + \wei(v) \le \ub$.
-In the literature, those graphs are studied as the pairwise compatibility graphs that have stars as their underlying trees.
-We give a new characterization of double-threshold graphs, which gives connections to bipartite permutation graphs.
+In the literature, those graphs are studied also as the pairwise compatibility graphs that have stars as their underlying trees.
+We give a new characterization of double-threshold graphs that relates them to bipartite permutation graphs.
 Using the new characterization, we present a linear-time algorithm for recognizing double-threshold graphs.
-Prior to our work, the fastest known algorithm by Xiao and Nagamochi~[COCOON 2018] ran in $O(n^6)$ time, where $n$ is the number of vertices.
+Prior to our work, the fastest known algorithm by Xiao and Nagamochi~[Algorithmica 2020] ran in $O(n^{3} m)$ time, where $n$ and $m$ are the numbers of vertices and edges, respectively.